Breastfeeding While Pregnant: Safety and Challenges

 Similarly, you may question whether you yourself are ready for your child to wean.
 You may also wonder how your pregnancy may affect your relationship with your nursing child.
 Another important consideration is whether your child is breastfeeding mainly for nutrition or for comfort.

 Many women also have concerns that breastfeeding while pregnant may contribute to fatigue.
 Yes, fatigue is a normal part of all pregnancies.
-Thus, it is certainly understandable that you may hesitate to breastfeed due to fear that it may require more energy and add to your fatigue.
-However, breastfeeding is not tiring in itself, and sitting or lying down to breastfeed may actually help ensure you get the extra rest you need.
+Thus, it is certainly understandable that you may be hesitant to breastfeed due to fear that it may require more energy and add to your fatigue.
+However, breastfeeding is not tiring in and of itself.
+Sitting or lying down to breastfeed may actually help ensure you get the extra rest you need.

 If you decide to breastfeed while pregnant, it is essential that you eat well for the health of your nursing child and your unborn child.
 Your calorie intake will depend on how old your nursling is.
 You will need around 500 supplemental calories per day if your child is eating other foods besides breast milk or 650 more calories if he is less than six months old.